When Calais hits the headlines it's usually for negative reasons – border delays, strikes and migrant camps.

 Did you know that Calais is famous for its lace?
 Indeed, Calais lace is a sight to behold itself, and the International Centre of Lace and Fashion was by far one of the most oft-repeated sights in town that people recommended.

-There are temporary exhibitions all year, plus fascinating insights into an industry that the town has specialized in since the 19th century.
-At the time of writing, there is an exhibition for European fashion giant Balenciaga.
+There are temporary exhibitions all year, plus fascinating insights into an industry that the town has specialised in since the 19th century, as well as exhibits telling the story of fashion and lingerie more generally.
+Like all museums in France, this is currently closed due to Covid rules.
 Find out more here.

 2. The beach